rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 aren't going to get into that syntax here.

-To see the engine used by your database's tables you can run the following command in the MySQL shell:
+To see the engine used by your database's tables you can run the following command in the MariaDB shell, changing "<demodb>" to the name of your database:

     SHOW TABLE STATUS FROM demodb;

-Change "demodb" to the name of your database.

 #### Choosing an engine

 Ideally you won't need to choose an engine.
-If you're not very familiar with MySQL that's certainly the safest way to go - let the application do its thing, and if you're writing the application, use the default engine until you're more comfortable with your options.
+If you're not very familiar with MariaDB that's certainly the safest way to go - let the application do its thing, and if you're writing the application, use the default engine until you're more comfortable with your options.

-If you have a database administrator, do whatever he or she says.
-They're smart people, they know what they're talking about.

-The two database engines used most often with MySQL are "MyISAM" and "InnoDB".
-The default database engine for MySQL version 5.1 and earlier is MyISAM, while InnoDB is the default database engine starting with MySQL version 5.5.
+The two database engines used most often with MariaDB are "MyISAM" and "InnoDB".

 #### MyISAM

-Because MyISAM has been the default in MySQL for a while it's the most compatible choice of the two main engines.
+Because MyISAM has been the default in MySQL for a while it's the most compatible with MariaDB.
 Certain types of searches perform better on MyISAM than InnoDB.
 Just because it's the older of the two doesn't mean it can't be the best for a given application type.